smithbm2316/bensmith.sh/src/pages/projects/array-methods-js.md

 ---
-meta:
 title: Array Methods
+draft: true
 ---

-# Array Methods

 After working through Wes Bos' _Beginner Javascript_ course throughout my winter quarter at UCI this year, I wanted to build a project to cement my understanding of a few of the higher-order array